 If you have more time, why not discover Boonah’s culinary heart in this itinerary.

 3. Toowoomba day trip

 Blow off those big-city cobwebs in return for something much smaller and take a day trip above the worry line to Toowoomba, 125km west of Brisbane.

-Not only is Toowoomba home to great gardening conditions which make growing roses (no mean feat anywhere else in Australia) perfectly achievable, it’s home to some of the oldest houses in the state.
+Not only is Toowoomba home to great gardening conditions which make growing roses (a mean feat anywhere else in Australia) perfectly achievable, it’s home to some of the oldest houses in the state.

 Architecture buffs should make a beeline for the Caledonian Estate for a self-guided walking tour of the streets behind Queens Park which were developed in the 1870s and are packed with early 1990s Queenslanders.
 You’ll find these Caledonian houses have a distinct old world charm not found so readily in Brisbane, with pressed metal gables, Bluestone kerb and iron lace.

 If you’re dead keen on early architecture, next time, stay overnight in B&B Wanulla to see inside a historic home.

 Aside from satisfying your love for stately homes, you’ll find a food and beverage scene that can equally hold its own against capital city charmers.

 For breakfast or lunch worthy of a foodie’s attention, check out Firefly on Russell Street.
 It’s got a menu that changes to suit the seasons (oh, and did we mention they get all four up here) made by a chef committed to cutting down the food miles between paddock and your plate.